 Description: Ultrafiltration (UF) utilizes a semi-permeable membrane to physically remove suspended particles from water based on particle size and the pore size rating of the UF membrane.
 Among membrane technologies commonly used, UF is typically one step “tighter” (meaning it has smaller pore size) than microfiltration.

 Membranes tighter than UF are nanofilters and reverse osmosis.
-Nanofiltration and reverse osmosis membranes are capable of removing dissolved ions in addition to suspended solids while UF membranes cannot remove dissolved ions.
-UF membranes are available in a range of "tightness" or pore sizes and are typically specified based on the molecular weight cutoff, expressed in Daltons, to describe size of molecules they will allow to pass through the membrane.
+Nanofiltration and reverse osmosis membranes can remove dissolved ions in addition to suspended solids while UF membranes cannot remove dissolved ions.
+UF membranes are available in a range of “tightness” or pore sizes and are typically specified based on the molecular weight cutoff, expressed in Daltons, to describe size of molecules they will allow to pass through the membrane.
 Because of the large pore size, much lower pressure is used to force fluid through the UF membrane as compared to nano, reverse osmosis or microfilters.
 The following table shows a comparison of the pore size of each of the semi-permeable membranes discussed:

 |Technology||Molecular Weight Cut-Off|

 Types of Membranes: Similar to reverse osmosis and nanofiltration, ultrafiltration may be carried out in spiral wound membranes utilizing crossflow separation, where a feed stream is introduced into the membrane element under pressure and passed over the membrane surface in a controlled flow path.
 A portion of the feed passes through the membrane and is called permeate.
 The rejected materials are flushed away in a stream called the concentrate.
 This arrangement allows high membrane surface area in a small footprint but is more subject to fouling since it cannot be backwashed.